OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-quickstart.md

 To verify the transfer, you can track the transaction on the [Arbiscan block explorer]((https://sepolia.arbiscan.io/) for the source and the [Stylus testnet block explorer](https://stylus-testnet-explorer.arbitrum.io/) for the destination.

+To check the existence and balance of your testnet ETH, use the [Stylus testnet block explorer](https://stylus-testnet-explorer.arbitrum.io/address/0x44E623584f90D6FBaBe930221d47E0De4248e935/coin-balances#address-tabs).
+This tool allows you to view transaction details and confirm that your ETH is available in the testnet environment.
+Simply navigate to the provided link and enter your specific wallet address to see your balance and recent transactions.

 ## Your First Stylus Program